npinochet/castle/GDD.md

 * Sound: 0%

 ## TODO
-* Think of a fitting currency for the setting.
-* Think of the item that can lift the curse.
-* Think of a story progression.
+* Think of a story progression/objectives.
+    *
 * Add depth to combat mechanics.
-* Consider input/button weight to player controls.
+* Consider input/button weight to player controls. (what is this??)

-Level design tips:
+* Re add htibox to knight player.

+Level design tips that might be useful to keep in mind:
 - search castle layouts.
 - keep it random and unpredictable.
 - New londo ruins can be accessed through the beginning, but has unkillable enemies to prevent new players going through it.